iamcheko/check_snmp_interface/README.md

 # check_snmp_interface
 This script is intended to be an icinga, nagios or naemon plugin which measures the network traffic of one or more network interfaces via SNMP.

+The php script is needed by pnp4nagios and is made for one network interface.

 # Usage
 First of all, don't run this script as root.
 It will create a temporary file called /tmp/<hostname>_check_snmp_interface___IF__.gap, with the actual measures.
 Where _IF_ gets replaced by the network interface name.
 The script comes with a help option.
 ```